 Be Excited.
-This was the concluding statement from Jez Ralph, founding director of Timber Strategies, at INTBAU's timber talk on 27th January.
-There is always room for skepticism, but on a dreary Monday in January, with the uncertainty of Brexit looming on the horizon, it was both refreshing and encouraging to receive a message that wasn't laced with the panic-infused immediacy of the climate change agenda, supported by statistics about the construction industry's contribution to global Co2 levels.
+This was the concluding statement from Jez Ralph, founding director of Timber Strategies, at INTBAU's timber talks on 27th January.
+This optimism is in stark contrst to the panic-infused immediacy of the climate change agenda, supported by statistics about the construction industry's considerable 40% contribution to global Co2 levels.
+There is always room for skepticism, but on a dreary Monday in January, with the uncertainty of Brexit looming on the horizon, it was a message both refreshing and encouraging.

-From the outset, it was clear that the varied panel was mirrored by the audience of architects, carpenters, and enthusiasts.
-Proponents from the conservation, forestry and commercial sectors were seated side by side, and at times, eyebrows were raised.
-One speaker highlighted with certainity, the benefits of engineered timber sourced from monocultural plantations abroad.
-However, it was this contrast and at times, tension, which made the evening worthwhile.
+From the outset, it was clear that the varied panel was mirrored by a somewhat mixed audience of architects, carpenters, and enthusiasts as proponents from the conservation, forestry and commercial sectors were pitted against each other.
+Eyebrows were raised when one speaker highlighted with certainity, the benefits of engineered timber sourced from monocultural plantations abroad.
+However, it was this contrast and at times, tension, which made the evening so worthwhile.

-First to speak was Charley Brentnall, an internationally renowned leader in timber construction and conservation, whose companies, Xylotek and Carpenter Oak are internationally well reknowned.
-Indeed, INTBAU was extremely lucky to have Charley's rendition of the projects undertaken by the students at Hooke Park, the Architectural Association's woodland campus in Dorset.
+First to speak was Charley Brentnall, an internationally renowned leader in timber construction and conservation, who's companies, Xylotek and Carpenter Oak are internationally well reknowned.
+Indeed, INTBAU was extremely lucky to have Charley speak in person about projects undertaken by his students at Hooke Park, the Architecture Association's woodland campus in Dorset.
 Here, students experiment, engineer, 'design and make' impressive structures like Wood Chip Barn.
-By using an app on his iPhone, Charley showed how it was possible to 3D scan trees in situ, select only those with the correct angled forks, and carve joints for this otherworldly ark-like structure using a robotic arm.
+By using an app on his iPhone, Charley showed how it was possible to 3D scan trees in situ, select only those with the correct angled forks, and carve joints for this otherworldly ark using a robotic arm.
 In doing so, he also implied that these technological advances needn't represent a disconnect from traditional craft.
 There is a definite need for more opportunities like this, that educate and retain an in-depth knowledge of timber at the heart of the curriculum for young architects and engineers, and facilitate more cross-disciplinary collaboration.

-Following Charley was Richard Oxley, an experienced conservation architect, whose practice, Oxley Conservation, is based in the Chiltern Hills.
+Following Charley was Richard Oxley, an experienced conservation architect, whose practise, Oxley Conservation, is based in the Chiltern Hills.
 Richard started by emphasising the versatility and durability of historic timber buildings.
-He spoke about timber's innate ability to adapt to accommodate slight changes in humidity and temperature.
+He spoke of timber's innate ability to adapt to accommodate slight changes in humidity and temperature.
 He also used dendrochronology and archival records to illustrate that vital skills and attitudes to repair are at a danger of being lost in the 21st century.
-In the 1400s, locals would travel for miles in the hope of selecting the appropriate timbers for their specific project, wasting very little material in the process, and relying upon a comprehensive knowledge of parts of the tree and its structural capacities.
+In the 1400s, locals would travel for miles in the hope of selecting the appropriate timbers for their specific project, wasting very little material in the process, and relying upon a comprehensive knowledge of the material and its structural capacities.
 It was this same point about local knowledge and resources that Jez Ralph picked up upon later in the evening.